See answer

 Talk With Others Who Understand

-Do you have questions about lupus and acute myeloid leukemia?
-Have you been diagnosed with both lupus and AML?
+Do you have questions about lupus and blood cancer?
+Have you been diagnosed with both lupus and leukemia?
 Share your experiences in the comments below, or start a conversation by posting on your Activities page.

 A MyLupusTeam Member